In the Rehobilitation, Reintegration & Recovery space

 While age is the primary risk factor, genetics, lifestyle, and environmental factors also exert significant influences on its development.

-The precise origins of Alzheimer’s disease remain incompletely understood, but they result from a blend of genetic, environmental, and lifestyle elements.
+The precise alzheimers disease causes remain incompletely understood, but they result from a blend of genetic, environmental, and lifestyle elements.
 It can worsen with time and have repercussions on the day-to-day lives of individuals.

 Vascular dementia is caused by reduced blood flow to the brain, often due to strokes or other vascular issues.
 Symptoms include difficulties with thinking, reasoning, and memory.